danieljwait/e2ee-messenger/Writeup/README.md

 Test 1.1 failed as this functionality has not been implemented.
 I do not plan to implement this soon as there are more important features to add first and some features which, if added after the sign-up code, would require the sign-up code to be modified.

-Tests 2.4, 2.5 and 2.6 all failed as the user was allowed to send login requests to the server will one or both the fields being empty.
-Even though this did not cause errors in the program, it is not good practice.
-When encryption and hashing are implemented, the zero-length strings will cause errors.
+Tests 2.4, 2.5 and 2.6 all partially failed as the user was allowed to send login requests to the server will one or both the fields being empty.
+Even though this did not cause errors in the program, it was not what the tests expected.
+And when encryption and hashing are implemented, the zero-length strings may cause errors.
 Therefore, in the next iteration, I will add data validation so that the user can only send a login request when both fields are populated.
 I will aim to add this data validation in the next iteration.

 ### Evaluation